xuanxu/update-files-action/README.md

-# Open Journals :: Upload files
+# Open Journals :: Update paper files

-This action creates a topic branch for a paper in the corresponding Open Journal's papers repository and updates the paper files (pdf/jats/crossref xml).
+This action creates a topic branch in the corresponding Open Journal's papers repository and updates the published paper files (pdf/jats/crossref xml).

 ## Usage